oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/message/RequestId.md

 The companion object provides two methods for creating RequestId objects.
 The `unsafe` method creates a RequestId object from an integer value.
 The `random` method generates a new RequestId object with a random value using the `SecureAndSlowRandom` utility class.

-The RequestId class is likely used in the larger project to uniquely identify requests and responses between nodes in the Alephium network.
+The RequestId class is likely used in the larger project to uniquely identify requests and responses between nodes in the Oxygenium network.
 The `serde` implicit value defined in the companion object suggests that RequestId objects can be serialized and deserialized using the `org.oxygenium.serde.Serde` library, which is likely used for network communication.

 Example usage: